prebid/prebid.github.io/dev-docs/modules/contxtfulRtdProvider.md

 ```

 This module also integrates seamlessly with Google Ad Manager, ensuring that the `ReceptivityState` is available as early as possible in the ad serving process.

+## Usage: Injection in ortb2 for bidders

+Setting the `bidders` field in the configuration parameters enables Receptivity in the `ortb2` object through `getBidRequestData` for all the listed bidders.
+On a Bid Request Event, all bidders in the configuration will inherit the Receptivity data through `ortb2`
+Default is `[]` (an empty array)
+RECOMMENDED : Add all the bidders active like this `["bidderCode1", "bidderCode", "..."]`

 ### Example